Delhi Golf Club: Management committee

 The DGC management committee consists of a President, a Course Captain and twelve general committee members, excluding government nominated members.
 Posts on the management committee are filled through election.
 These are usually held in September.

-President

-Maj.
-Ravinder Singh Bedi (Retd) has been appointed as president for 2019–2020.

-Captain

-Mr. Rohit Sabherwal, FCA has been appointed as captain for 2019–2020.

-Club amenities

-The DGC has a large bungalow style club house with extensive lawns, gazebos, several indoor and outdoor bars, restaurants, a gym, a sauna, a pro shop and a large parking designated area.

 Air quality

 The DGC, despite its many acres, has not escaped Delhi's poor air quality.
 In the evening illumination, as well as the early morning sun, "the shroud of carcinogenic particles hovering above the bunkers and greens" are very visible.

 Allegations of racism and elitism

 In June 2017, a woman named Tailin Lyngdoh, a Khasi, had gone to the Club along with her employer Nivedita Barthakur after they were invited for lunch by a member of the Club.
 However, 15–20 minutes into the lunch, two Club officials asked Lyngdoh to leave the table saying the dress (Jainsem) she was wearing was a "maid's uniform" which looked like a "dustbin" and also allegedly hurled racial abuse at her.
 This incident was widely covered in the Indian media condemning the classism attitude of the Delhi Golf Club and elite clubs of India in general.